CSchoel/arbitrary-but-fixed/_drafts/ai-explained-financial-prediction.md

 ## A new task: Stock market prediction

 Today I will teach you how to get rich quick—just kidding, *please do not use the techniques presented here for actual stock trading*.
-That being said, it *is* interesting to think about the problem how one could predict the price of a stock on the following day given the price history over the last five, ten, or five hundred days.
+That being said, it *is* interesting to think about the problem how one could predict the price of a stock on the following day or in the following week given the price history.
 After all, very real money is being made with artificial intelligence in this area.

 Our data might look as follows: